trinly01/ZVWA/README.md

 ## WARNING!

-Damn Vulnerable Web Application is damn vulnerable! **Do not upload it to your hosting provider's public html folder or any Internet facing servers**, as they will be compromised.
+ZyberLab Vulnerable Web Application is ZyberLab vulnerable! **Do not upload it to your hosting provider's public html folder or any Internet facing servers**, as they will be compromised.
 It is recommended using a virtual machine (such as [VirtualBox](https://www.virtualbox.org/) or [VMware](https://www.vmware.com/)), which is set to NAT networking mode.
 Inside a guest machine, you can download and install [XAMPP](https://www.apachefriends.org/en/xampp.html) for the web server and database.

 ### Disclaimer